10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### CSS Syntax

-CSS syntax is not strict and will accept a lot of variations, but for the sake of legibility and fast debugging, let’s follow basic code styles:
+CSS syntax is not strict and will accept a lot of variations, but for the sake of legibility and fast debugging, we follow basic code styles:

 * Write one selector per line
 * Write one declaration per line